 Where Alcohol Fits in Type 2 Diabetes Prevention

 Alcohol is only one part of type 2 diabetes risk.
 Sleep, physical activity, nutrition, body weight, family history, smoking, stress, medications, and liver health also matter.
-Focusing only on alcohol can miss the bigger pattern.
+Focusing only on alcohol can miss the wider pattern.

 Authoritative Sources